Jmckone1/Windows10Dock/README.md

 # Benefits

-- folder drop
+- Folder drop
-  - allows the user to place folders on the dock, a feature not available in the native windows evironment
+  - Allows the user to place folders on the dock, a feature not available in the native windows evironment
-- easy to use
+- Easy to use
-  - obvious settings and exit buttons on the application, just drag and drop any icons to place on
+  - Obvious settings and exit buttons on the application, just drag and drop any icons to place on
-- customisable appearance
+- Customisable appearance

 # Contributors